-When running a comparison, by default Gearset compares the most common metadata types between your source and target, including Custom Objects, Profiles, Permissions, and Apex code.
-If you want more control over what metadata is compared, you can create a custom metadata filter.
+Default comparison filter includes the most common metadata types, including Custom Objects, Profiles, Permission Sets, and Apex code.
+If you want more control over which metadata is compared, you can select a different standard filter, or create a custom filter.

 Custom filters can also be used in automation jobs

-Custom filters can also be used for automation jobs, such as continuous integration, and org change monitoring.
+Custom filters can also be used for automation jobs, such as continuous integration, and org monitoring.
 Once you save a filter, it will be available across Gearset in any place that allows you to specify the metadata filter used.

-Custom filters are shared with your team
+Custom metadata filters can be shared with your team

 Creating a custom metadata filter

 From the Compare and deploy page in the

 Metadata deploymentssection, select the